 When the above requirements have been met, the student should petition the major and/or (minor, if applicable) department for admission to candidacy.
 The major and/or minor department may require a written and/or oral qualifying examination before granting approval.
-It is the student's responsibility to see that the candidacy forms are submitted to the Office of Graduate School prior to the semester in which the students expects to graduate.
+It is the student's responsibility to see that the candidacy forms are submitted to the Graduate School prior to the semester in which the student expects to graduate.

-• Thesis (518) and Research Literature and Techniques (595) Credit.
-All degree programs require the satisfactory completion of either the thesis (518) or the (595) course at Texas A&M University-Commerce.
+- Thesis (518) and Research Literature and Techniques (595) Credit.
+All degree programs require the satisfactory completion of either the thesis (518) or the research literature and techniques (595) course at Texas A&M University-Commerce.
 These courses cannot be transferred from another institution.
-A student who is writing a thesis is required to register for (518) to receive guidance from a member of the faculty or while utilizing university facilities.
-Only 6 graduate hours of credit for (518) or 3 graduate hours of credit for (595) per degree will be given upon satisfactory completion of the requirement.
-Unless approved by the department and the Graduate Dean, (518 or 595) must be taken in the student's major department.
-A reduced fee for (518) may be approved by the Registrar's Office after all other course work for the degree is completed.
-Students writing a thesis must be enrolled in (518) during the semester the thesis is approved by the Graduate School.
-A student's completion of the (595) course must result in a product available for reference in the department for a minimum of 3 years.
+A student who is writing a thesis is required to register for 518 to receive guidance from a member of the faculty or while utilizing university facilities.
+Only 6 graduate hours of credit for 518 or 3 graduate hours of credit for 595 per degree will be given upon satisfactory completion of the requirement.
+Unless approved by the department and the Graduate Dean, 518 or 595 must be taken in the student's major department.
+A reduced fee for 518 may be approved after all other course work for the degree is completed.
+Students writing a thesis must be enrolled in 518 during the semester the thesis is approved by the Graduate School.
+A student's completion of the 595 course must result in a product available for reference in the department for a minimum of 3 years. - Final Comprehensive Examinations.
+The candidate must pass a comprehensive examination administered by the advisory committee or major department and covering all the work within the master's/specialist degree program, including an acceptable defense of the thesis, if applicable.
+The student must be fully admitted to a master's/specialist degree program and be in good academic standing with the Graduate School to be eligible to take the comprehensive examination.
+The Final Comprehensive Examination Report form must be submitted to the Graduate School prior to graduation according to the https://ems.tamuc.edu/MasterCalendar/MasterCalendar.aspx.